jellyfin/jellyfin.org/docs/general/administration/hardware-selection/advanced.md

 #### Apple Silicon

-All Apple Silicon systems provide good output quality.
+All Apple Silicon systems provide good output quality and have mostly the same capabilities.
+M3 or newer supports AV1 decoding.
+For Intel-based macs please refer to the Intel and AMD GPU sections.

 #### Rockchip VPU